Prof. dr. Barbara Vis

 from 2012 until 2017.
 Per 1 September 2017, Barbara is Full Professor of Politics and Governance at the Utrecht University School of

 Governance.
 She also continues to be affiliated to Vrije Universiteit Amsterdam until the end of the VIDI project.

 Before joining Utrecht University, Barbara was Full Professor in Political Decision-Making on a

 Fenna Diemer Lindeboom Chair

-Barbara studied Economics and Political Science at the University of Amsterdam and received her PhD from VU University Amsterdam (cum laude
+Barbara studied Economics and Political Science at the University of Amsterdam and received her PhD from Vrije Universiteit Amsterdam (cum laude

 , with distinction).